Mshivam2409/ForcedAlignment/readme.md

 ### Docker

-- Build and run the provided dockerfile (It can take a long time to build).
+- Build and run the provided dockerfile _(It can take a long time to build.
+Prebuilt images like one in packages may not work due to different platforms)_.

 ---